-We’re super pumped to share a 2 day itinerary for the Olympic Peninsula, which hits up some of our favorite spots, as well as popular spots we have yet to visit.
+We’re super pumped to share a 2 day itinerary for the Olympic Peninsula.
+It hits up some of our favorite spots, as well as popular spots we have yet to visit.
 Our travel philosophy is to see as much as we can in a short period of time, especially on a road trip, which is how we have structured this itinerary, so it’s really jam packed!

 If you want to slow down and spend more time at each place, we recommend either cutting some of the stops that are less appealing to you or adding on an extra day and spreading it all out.
 It’s impossible to enjoy everything the peninsula has to offer in 2 days, so we also included some additional activities if you want to extend your Olympic Peninsula road trip or take additional trips in the future.

 PS: If you’re looking for more ideas of things to do in Washington, check out all of our Washington blogs & guides!
 Some of our favorites include:

 - A Weekend in North Cascades National Park